 If you already have a general liability insurance policy, you should know that it does not protect you against the same types of claims.
-This is why professional liability insurance is important in certain areas of expertise.
 Some examples of professionals who might need a professional liability insurance policy include:

 - Business consultants

 - Licensed contractors and tradesmen (i.e., plumbers, electricians, HVAC technicians, etc.)

 You should know that professional liability insurance may sell under a different name.
 For example, if you’re a medical provider, your professional liability insurance policy could be called medical malpractice insurance.
 It can also go by the name "errors and omissions insurance," common when sold to real estate agents.

 You can only use your coverage for claims made during your policy period.
 You can expect your professional liability insurance policy to protect you against losses that come from a claim made against you or your business.